EmmaSteinman/cs372/project/pintos_7.md

 The page allocator declared in threads/palloc.h allocates memory in units of a page.
 It is most often used to allocate memory one page at a time, but it can also allocate multiple contiguous pages at once.

 The page allocator divides the memory it allocates into two pools, called the kernel and user pools.
-By default, each pool gets half of system memory above 1 MB, but the division can be changed with the \-ul kernel command line option (see [Why PAL\_USER?](pintos_5.html#Why PAL_USER?)).
+By default, each pool gets half of system memory above 1 MB, but the division can be changed with the \-ul kernel command line option (see [Why PAL\_USER?](pintos_5.md)).
 An allocation request draws from one pool or the other.
 If one pool becomes empty, the other may still have free pages.
 The user pool should be used for allocating memory for user processes and the kernel pool for all other allocations.
 This will only become important starting with project 3.
 Until then, all allocations should be made from the kernel pool.

 Each pool's usage is tracked with a bitmap, one bit per page in the pool.
 A request to allocate n pages scans the bitmap for n consecutive bits set to false, indicating that those pages are free, and then sets those bits to true to mark them as used.
-This is a "first fit" allocation strategy (see [Wilson](pintos_14.html#Wilson)).
+This is a "first fit" allocation strategy.

 The page allocator is subject to fragmentation.
 That is, it may not be possible to allocate n contiguous pages even though n or more pages are free, because the free pages are separated by used pages.
 In fact, in pathological cases it may be impossible to allocate 2 contiguous pages even though half of the pool's pages are free.
 Single-page requests can't fail due to fragmentation, so requests for multiple contiguous pages should be limited as much as possible.

 Pages may not be allocated from interrupt context, but they may be freed.

-When a page is freed, all of its bytes are cleared to 0xcc, as a debugging aid (see section [E.8 Tips](pintos_11.html#SEC167)).
+When a page is freed, all of its bytes are cleared to 0xcc, as a debugging aid (see section [E.8 Tips](pintos_11.md)).

 Page allocator types and functions are described below.